Processors reference

 - Must have at least one capture group.

 - Can match zero or more times in the source attribute.
-Redacts each match.
+Each match is redacted.

 - Captures the entire value when the pattern is

 (.+).
-However, if you're redacting the entire value, consider using the value mapper or conditional mapper with the override option.
+However, if you're redacting the entire value, consider the value mapper with override enabled.

 String redaction